Gumtree-South-Africa/__DEPRECATED__bolt-2dot0-frontend/README.md

 #### Create a Component
 To do so:
-You Will run the ```component [name-of-the-component]``` tasks and it will create a base folder structure for that component under ./app/views/components
+You will have to run the ```gulp component -n [name-of-the-component]``` tasks and it will create a base folder structure for that component under ./app/views/components